Oneida Football Club: History

 Miller then entered Epes S. Dixwell's school, a private college preparatory school, where football was played as a fun and exercise for students.
 At the time there were no formal rules for football games, with different schools and areas playing their own variations.
 This informal style of play was often chaotic and very violent, and Miller had been a star of the game while attending Dixwell.
 However, he grew tired of these disorganized games so in 1862 he organised the "Oneida Football Club of Boston", choosing players from not only Dixwell's but from other schools in order to form a strong and competitive team.
 The name was suggested by R. Clifford Watson, after the lake of that name in New York State, not far from Miller's home.
-The team was composed of the following players: Edward L. Arnold, Robert A. Boit, Edward Bowditch, Walter Brooks, George Davis, Robert M. Lawrence, Gerrit S. Miller (captain), Francis G. Peabody, Wlnthrop S. Scudder, Louis Thies, Alanson Tucker, R. Clifford Watson, Huntington F. Wolcott (Dixwell); J. Malcolm Forbes, and John P. Hall (Boston English High School); and J. D'W. Lovett (Boston Latin School).
+The team was composed of the following players: Edward L. Arnold, Robert A. Boit, Edward Bowditch, Walter Brooks, George Davis, Robert M. Lawrence, Gerrit S. Miller (captain), Francis G. Peabody, Winthrop S. Scudder, Louis Thies, Alanson Tucker, R. Clifford Watson, Huntington F. Wolcott (Dixwell); J. Malcolm Forbes, and John P. Hall (Boston English High School); and James D'Wolf Lovett (Boston Latin School).
 Miller was elected president and Clifford Watson secretary and treasurer, and their only uniform was a red silk handkerchief tied around the head, knotted behind.

 In the 1862 and 1863 seasons the Oneidas played matches with the Boston Latin and the English High schools and one with the combined teams of the Roxbury and Dorchester High Schools, all of which they won.
-On 7 November 1863 Oneida played vs the combined EngHsh High and Boston Public Latin Schools.
+On 7 November 1863 Oneida played vs the combined English High and Boston Public Latin Schools.
 In that match, the Oneidas allowed their opponents sixteen men, they, themselves, playing their usual fifteen.

-In 1864, J. Huntington Wolcott, older brother of Roger Wolcott afterwards Governor of Massachusetts, was elected President of the Oneida Club and in this same year, a challenge was sent to the Harvard freshmen, for a match.
+In 1864, J. Huntington Wolcott, older brother of future Governor of Massachusetts Roger Wolcott, was elected President of the Oneida Club and in this same year, a challenge was sent to the Harvard freshmen for a match.
 Although it was accepted, the match was never carried out.
 Some sources stated that the Harvard upper classes, fearing a defeat, suggested the freshmen not to play.